Wahoo KICKR Smart Electric Trainer Review

 Wahoo KICKR Smart Electric Trainer Review | 2018

-Earlier this year Wahoo engineers came out with a new version of the Wahoo KICKR 2017 (Wahoo’s 3rd generation of the KICKR) that would enable it to work with the new Wahoo KICKR Climb.
+This year, (July 2018) Wahoo engineers came out with a brand new version of the Wahoo KICKR 2018 (Wahoo’s 4th generation of the KICKR) that would enable it to work with the new Wahoo KICKR Climb.
 Wahoo had looked into seeing if they could retrofit a solution with the 1st and 2nd Generation Wahoo KICKRs, but couldn’t find a fix that would work.

-NOTE: The KICKR Climb only works with Wahoo KICKR 2017 model.
+NOTE: The KICKR Climb only works with Wahoo KICKR 2017 and KICKR 2018 models.

 Wahoo KICKR 2016 Edition Vs 2017 Edition